sahil-marshiya/admin-panel/README.md

 ## 4. API Details

 The Admin Panel communicates with a JSON Server backend for user and role management.
-Below are the details of the API endpoints:
+Below are the details of the API endpoi run:- npm run server for BE

 ### User Management API